Resume

 What Are Soft Skills for a Resume?

-Unlike “hard” or “technical” skills, soft skills aren’t about specific knowledge like software or framework proficiency.
+Unlike “hard” or “technical” skills, soft skills aren’t about specific knowledge (like software or framework proficiency).
 They’re about personal and interpersonal abilities that influence an employee’s performance.

-Why soft skills are important for almost every job
+Why are soft skills important for almost every job?

 Hiring managers love candidates with good soft skills because: